← Back to Blog

 Absolutely not.

 These days, seniors have numerous options when they are no longer able to or no longer feel safe at home.
-There are many different senior living options to choose from (for more on that, download the guide below).
+There are many different senior living options to choose from (for more on that, read our guide on how to help your parent find the perfect senior living community).

 One option might be independent living.
 Independent living is perfect for active older adults who are healthy and able to live on their own terms.
 It provides flexible dining programs, housekeeping, maintenance-free living, and more so they’re free to continue their lifestyle without any burdens.